 Figure 4: Format Shape Task Pane

-- Within the Format Shape Task Pane, locate the Width option (highlighted in red within Figure 5) and type in the width value to match the picture width (4.86 inch), You will see the resized text box immediately on your slide.
-When done resizing, close the task pane.
+- Within the Format Shape Task Pane, locate the Width option (highlighted in red within Figure 5) and type in the width value to match the picture width (5.42 inches).
+You will see the resized Text Box immediately on your slide.
+When done resizing, close the Format Shape Task Pane.

-- Once the text box is resized, you might want to align it with the picture so that it is positioned right beneath the picture.
-PowerPoint 2013 also lets you smart align the text box with the picture.
+- Once the Text Box is resized, you might want to align it with the picture so that it is positioned right beneath the picture.
+PowerPoint 2016 also lets you smart align the Text Box with the picture.

 - Make sure to save your presentation often.

 Note: Do you see the Width and Height values in centimeters rather than inches?
 That's not an issue since you will either see centimeters or inches everywhere in PowerPoint.
 However, if you want to change the unit of measurement, you will have to do that globally in your Microsoft Windows operating system.
 The following tutorials will help you: